 Local Inventory Integration: Google's local business data enables voice commerce including "buy X at store near me" queries that check local inventory and enable in-store pickup or rapid delivery through retailer partnerships.

-Android and mobile integration
+Android and Mobile Integration

 Platform Reach: Google Assistant's integration across billions of Android devices provides massive distribution exceeding smart speaker limitations.
 Voice commerce initiated on smartphones during shopping research or while multitasking expands voice shopping beyond the home.